i0ot4/MicroServicePlaforms/README.md

   Here you will create yor Seed Data and Apply it on your `Program.cs or Startup.cs` to implement it.
 - Data Layer - Data Transfer Objects

-  Here we will create a new folder in name "Dtos" containing a set of classes that are similar to those found in Models and used to read and create items.
+  Here we will create a new folder in name `Dtos` containing a set of classes that are similar to those found in Models and used to read and create items.
 - Controller and Actions

   Here We Will create a Controller Api that using the Repositories layer to build the Actions.